B-UMMI/Schema_Refinery/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://opensource.org/license/mit) file for details.
+This project is licensed under the GNU General Public License v3.0.
+See the `LICENSE <https://www.gnu.org/licenses/gpl-3.0.html>`_ file for details.
 ## Contact Information

 For support or to report issues, please contact the development team at GitHub issues in [SchemaRefinery GitHub repository](https://github.com/B-UMMI/Schema_Refinery).